wp-plugins/maxbuttons/readme.txt

 Then adjust the margin values as needed (the order is: top, right, bottom, left).

 == Changelog ==
+= 1.3.3 =
+* Modified the description database field to be VARCHAR(500) instead of TEXT.
+* Modified button list page to use button shortcodes to render each button.
+* Updated the UI for the button list page.
+* Added the button count to the button list page.
+* Updated "Go Pro" page with copy for MaxButtons Pro.

 = 1.3.2 =
 * Added "Add New" to the admin menu.